-The development proposed for the site 42 Honeysuckle Drive, Newcastle is a nine-storey mixed hotel, residential and commercial building at ground level - no basement is proposed.
-The footprint of the development will cover almost the entire allotment of approximately 3728 square metres.
+The development proposed for the site 42 Honeysuckle Drive, Newcastle is a ninestorey mixed hotel, residential and commercial building at ground level.
+A small basement level is proposed as a tank room and pump room.
+The footprint of the development will cover almost the entire allotment, measuring approximately 3728 square metres.
 Excavation will be required for several elements across the site footprint: installation of services, lift pits, stairwells, fire tanks, concrete piers, re-use tanks, water quality devices and deep root planting zones (Figure 3.4).

-Deep piling excavation for approximately 304 piers at a depth of 8.0 metres will be conducted for 85 footings, 4 lift core bases, and 3 stair core bases.56 A further 20 piers at a depth of 4.0 metres are required for 2 below ground fire tanks.
-The southwest subsurface fire tank needs a concrete casing approximately 10.0 metres long x 3.0 metres wide and excavated at a depth of 4.0 metres.
+Deep piling excavation for approximately 304 piers at a depth of 8.0 metres will be conducted for 85 footings, 4 lift core bases, and 3 stair core bases.57 A further 20 piers at a depth of 4.0 metres are required for 2 below ground fire tanks.
+The southwest subsurface fire tank needs a concrete casing approximately 10.0 metres long x 3.0 metres wide and excavated to a depth of 4.0 metres.
 The concrete casing for the northern subsurface fire tank will be approximately 5.0 metres square and similarly excavated to a depth of 4.0 metres (see Figure 3.4).

-Further excavations are required for circular concrete cases for 2 water quality devices, 1 approximately 2.4 metres diameter, the other 1.6 metres diameter and both 2.0 metres deep.
-Additional excavation is needed for concrete cases for a reuse tank, ca. 4.4 metres long x 3.0 metres wide x 1.5 metres deep and a re-use tank outlet pit, ca. 0.9 metres square x 0.9 metres deep.
-The water devices and re-use tank facilities are all located to the northeast of the development.
-A concrete casing for a pump out pit will be excavated ca. 2.4 meters square x 1.5 metres deep located approximately in the central area of the development.
-Finally, concrete caps for all the piers of the footings, lift bases and stair bases will be excavated to a depth of 0.6 metres (see Table 3.1 below for a breakdown of proposed development excavations).
+Further excavations are required for circular concrete cases for 2 water quality devices, one approximately 2.4 metres in diameter, the other 1.6 metres in diameter and both 2.0 metres deep.
+Additional excavation is needed for concrete cases for a re-use tank, approximately 4.4 metres long x 3.0 metres wide x 1.5 metres deep as well as a re-use tank outlet pit, approximately 0.9 metres square x 0.9 metres deep.
+The water devices and re-use tank facilities are all located to the northeast side of the development.
+A concrete casing for a pump out pit will be excavated approximately 2.4 meters square x 1.5 metres deep and located within the central area of the development.
+Finally, concrete caps for all the piers of the footings, lift bases and stair bases will be excavated to a depth of 0.6 metres (see Error!
+Reference source not found. below for a breakdown of proposed development excavations).

-55 AMAC Group (September 2009).
+56 AMAC Group (September 2009).

-56 Note that in Figure 3.4 below, the lift core base to the northeast of the development indicates only 4 piers in the text, however, 6 are denoted in the drawing plan, suggesting the total of piers requiring excavation to a depth of 8 metres would increase to 306.
+57 Note that in Figure 3.4 the lift core base to the northeast of the development indicates only 4 piers in text, however, 6 are denoted in the drawing plan, suggesting the total of piers requiring excavation to a depth of 8 metres would increase to 306.